valeriapolozun/machine_learning_azure_capstone/README.md

 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Here is a screen recording of the project in action: https://youtu.be/4Hg7rqpJPWo The screencast demonstrates:
 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response

-## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.